-Continuing from Section 5.2.1, on the Node Details page select Terminal Proxy Server (TPS).
-Check the UNIStim Line Terminal Proxy Server checkbox to enable proxy service on this node and then click Save (not shown).
+Continuing from Section 5.2.1, on the Node Details page, select the Terminal Proxy Server (TPS) link as shown in Node Details page.
+Check the UNIStim Line Terminal Proxy Server checkbox to enable proxy service on this node and then click Save button (not shown).